aswynnn/text-to-podcast/README.md

 # 📄 ➡️ 🎧 Document to Podcast

-This Streamlit app lets you convert `.txt` or `.pdf` documents into summarized audio podcasts using Google Cloud Text-to-Speech and Hugging Face transformers.
+This Streamlit app lets you convert `.doc`,`.docx`,`.txt` or `.pdf` documents into summarized audio podcasts using Google Cloud Text-to-Speech and Hugging Face transformers.

 ---